RiceD2KLab/HERC_Sp25/1_Data_Wrangling/1.3_Wrangling_App/Archive/PyInstallerGUI/README.md

 This tool simplifies the process of retrieving datasets by enabling users to specify download parameters and execute a batch download.

 ## Features
-* Download multiple TAPR datasets based on selected years and variables
+* Download multiple raw TAPR datasets based on selected years and variables
 * Choose the data level (e.g., campus, district, region, or state)
 * Save files directly to a specified directory
+* Automatically cleans all downloaded information (Fixes NA value formatting, Joins column id names, joins district/region IDs)

 ## Installation & Setup
-To use the TAPR Scraper app, access the .exe file via box here:
+For Windows Devices, access the .exe file via box here:
 [Hopefully erin can give us a box file here](box.com)

 Simply download the Test1.exe file, open it to get access to the application.
 You can save this file to a directory of your choice to access it later.